Groupage Freight vs Full Load Haulage

 - Flexible load sizes: Ideal for pallets, parcels, and mixed goods under 10 cubic metres or 2–5 tonnes.

-- Environmental benefit: Shared transport reduces carbon footprint per shipment.
+- Environmental benefit: Shared transport reduces carbon footprint per shipment compared to dedicated haulage.

 What is Full Load Haulage?